akherlan/unmplymnt/README.md

 **Looking for Job Opportunity**

-The internet should be a place for everyone unless you have no money for just pay a bill for little bit of request-response data.
+The internet should be a place for everyone unless you have no money for just paying a bill for little bit of request-response data.
 You must have a job.

 ## Installation